pre6/retinal-information-bottleneck/README.md

 6. Investigate different ways to calculate the informatioon of the Retina

-## Rabbithole #1: What even are RGB values and why does the question of converting them to wavelength kind of not make any sense
+## Rabbithole #1: How to convert RGB values to pixel level values

 Images on a computer have pixel level representations in order to present them on a screen.
 Each pixel has three values associated with it.
 Red, Green Blue levels. $(R,G,B)$